an11ty/template/README.md

-# An 11ty Default Site
+# An11ty Default Site

-This is the site used by [an11ty](https://www.npmjs.com/package/an11ty) as the default template, if you haven't specified one.
+This is the site used by [An11ty](https://www.npmjs.com/package/an11ty) as the default template, if you haven't specified one.

 The behaviour of `an11ty` is to overwrite template files with your files, instead of merging them.
-This default site has a lot of functionality packed in, and you can extend it many ways without needing to overwrite files.
+This default site has a lot of functionality packed in, and you can extend it in many ways without needing to overwrite files.

 ## Extending `.eleventy.js`